Law-AI/codscomad2023tutorial/README.md

 + <a href="https://huggingface.co/zlucia/legalbert"> When Does Pretraining Help?
 Assessing Self-Supervised Learning for Law and the CaseHOLD Dataset of 53,000+ Legal Holdings </a> (<a href="https://arxiv.org/pdf/2104.08671v3.pdf">Zheng et al., 2021</a>)
 + <a href="https://huggingface.co/pile-of-law/legalbert-large-1.7M-1"> Pile of Law: Learning Responsible Data Filtering from the Law and a 256GB Open-Source Legal Dataset </a> (<a href="https://arxiv.org/pdf/2207.00220.pdf">Henderson et al., 2022</a>)
 + <a href="https://huggingface.co/law-ai/InLegalBERT"> Pre-training Transformers on Indian Legal Text </a> (<a href="https://arxiv.org/pdf/2209.06049.pdf">Paul et al., 2022</a>)

+# Presenters

++ **Jack G. Conrad**, *Director of Applied Research and Lead Research Scientist, TR Labs at Thomson Reuters, Minneapolis, MN  USA*
+    + Jack Conrad is Director of Applied Research at Thomson Reuters TR Labs where he  focuses on a broad range of technical application areas involving AI, machine learning and textual data processing.
+He also fosters cross-team collaboration and communication in the process of implementing and deploying technology to meet business needs.
+For over two decades, he has  delivered critical artifacts and infrastructure for research and business directed projects across a diverse spectrum of domains that have included legal, tax and news.
+Jack has published more than 50 peer reviewed research papers and has eight patents.
+He is passionate about the power of AI transformation in enterprise environments.
+    Jack is past president of the International Association for Artificial Intelligence and Law (IAAIL.org) and has served on the IAAIL Executive Committee for 8 years.
+Jack’s areas of expertise include research in the fields of  information retrieval (search), question answering, NLP, machine learning, data mining, and system evaluation.